-From 1991 to 2005, the research agenda of the Education Research Program (ERP) was crafted together with educationists as well as disciplinal experts to make education research more relevant to communities.
+From 1991 to 2005, the Education Research Program (ERP)’s research agenda was crafted together with educationists and disciplinal experts to make education research more relevant to communities.

 One strand of inquiry in the agenda focused on functional literacy and non-formal education.
 The emphasis of the research inquiry was on comprehensive community-based development through education interventions for adults.

-Another strand of inquiry was on the indigenization of curriculum to suit the knowledge, values, practices, culture, and skills of members of indigenous or cultural groups.
+Another strand of inquiry was on the indigenization of curricula to suit the knowledge, values, practices, culture, and skills of members of indigenous or cultural groups.

-Family studies and education inquiries comprised another set of research projects within the ERP.
+Family studies and education inquiries also comprise another set of research projects within ERP.

-The institutionalization of the K to 12 Basic Education Program created major changes in the basic education curriculum which affects not only higher education but also early childhood and technical education.
-Many transitory scenarios and challenges have come to fore as the Philippines undergoes the massive reforms.
+The institutionalization of the K-to-12 Basic Education Program created major changes in the basic education curriculum which affects not only higher education but also early childhood and technical education.
+Many transitory scenarios and challenges have come to fore as the Philippines undergoes massive reforms.

 - To consolidate research and to create themes of Filipino scholarship on education topics

 - To understand current issues in the education landscape

 - To nurture a critical group of faculty researchers on education that is ably supported by competent research staff